 Author Jacqueline Davies practically had a Lemonade War on her hands one spring day in 2005.
-The day was unusually hot—the first really hot day of the season.
-Her younger son, Henry, had a friend over, and they were setting up a lemonade stand in the driveway.
-Her older son, Sam, also had a friend over, and they wanted to set up their own lemonade stand—in the same spot.
+The day was unusually hot—the first really hot day of the season—when her two sons got into an argument over a lemonade stand in the driveway.

 “I stood there in the front door,” recalls the author, “watching the whole thing unfold.
-The boys were arguing about who had ‘driveway rights,’ and I could just imagine Sam and his friend setting up their own stand right across the street.
-That’s when the phrase ‘Lemonade War’ first popped into my head.”
+The boys were arguing, and that’s when the phrase ‘Lemonade War’ first popped into my head.”

 Jacqueline Davies has been writing stories for children for over a decade.
 Her first book, Where the Ground Meets the Sky, was published in 2002.
 Four more books quickly followed: The Boy Who Drew Birds: A Story of John James Audubon (2004), The Night Is Singing (2006), The House Takes a Vacation (2007), and The Lemonade War (2007), which became available in paperback in 2009.
 Also in 2009, two more books were published: Tricking the Tallyman and Lost.
-Her newest book is the sequel to The Lemonade War.
-Entitled The Lemonade Crime, it was published in 2011.
+There are four other books in the Lemonade War series: The Lemonade Crime (2011), The Bell Bandit (2012), The Candy Smash (2013), and The Magic Trap (2014).
+The Lemonade War is available from Houghton Mifflin Harcourt in a Spanish language edition: La guerra de la limonda (2014).
+The book has also been translated into six different languages for sale in foreign countries.

 In addition to her two sons, Ms. Davies has a daughter named Mae, and a dog named Harley.
 They all live together in Needham, Massachusetts, a town that used to have an ice cream store called The Big Dipper and that still has a town green where everyone congregates on hot days.